kent013/PhotoSubmitter/README.md

 There are a lot of supported services, Facebook, Twitter, Dropbox and so on.
 You can enable submitter with just calling login method.

 ```
-[[PhotoSubmitterManager submitterForType:@"DropboxPhotoSubmitter"] login];
+[[PhotoSubmitterManager submitterForType:@"dropbox"] login];
-[[PhotoSubmitterManager submitterForType:@"EvernotePhotoSubmitter"] login];
+[[PhotoSubmitterManager submitterForType:@"evernote"] login];
 ```

+You can use type name like "dropbox" or "Dropbox" or "DropboxPhotoSubmitter".
 Once PhotoSubmitter is enabled and authenticated, you can submit photo to the service like this,

 ```
 PhotoSubmitterImageEntity *photo =